Research

 Intuitive Interspecies Communication (IIC): What is it?

-IIC is a method of exchanging information with non-human animals1 using a highly complex set of intuitive skills.
-IIC occurs across many cultures and is growing in use in contemporary wildlife rehabilitation and conservation, as well as veterinary care.
+IIC occurs across many cultures and is growing in use in contemporary wildlife rehabilitation and conservation, with domestic animals, and in veterinary care.
 It is also often used for resolving human-animal conflicts.
 Illustrations of IIC are reported across many fields and cultures, but it is currently under-researched2.

 Our working defintion of Intuitive interspecies communication (IIC) is as follows: